Practice Profile

 - Junior to Craig Howell Williams K.C. for a local planning authority at a two-week inquiry concerning an outline application for up to 2,800 residential units in tall buildings.
 The inquiry raised issues relating to design, heritage and 5YHLS.

-- Sole counsel on behalf of a local planning authority at an enforcement appeal that raised complex issues relating to the Habitats Directive and the Environmental Impact Assessment Directive.
+- Sole counsel on behalf of the successful local planning authority at an enforcement appeal that raised complex issues relating to the Habitats Directive and the Environmental Impact Assessment Directive.

 - Junior counsel to Morag Ellis K.C. for the Applicant at the Cardiff Parkway call-in inquiry where the development consisted of a major railway station, and the focus of the inquiry was on ecology and biodiversity.